 150 miles of canal in Scotland are managed by Scottish Canals, the name for what remains of the British Waterways Board after their waterways in England and Wales were transferred to Canal & River Trust in 2012.

-The Forth & Clyde and Union canals (the Lowland Canals) were restored as a Millennium project and reopened in 2011, with funding from the Millennium Commission, European Regional Development Fund, Scottish Enterprise and local authorities.
-The Crinan Canal and the Caledonian Canal have remained navigable as coast to coast routes, while the Monkland Canal is currently derelict.
+The Forth & Clyde and Union canals (the Lowland Canals) were restored as a Millennium project and reopened in 2002, with funding from the Millennium Commission, European Regional Development Fund, Scottish Enterprise and local authorities.
+A shortfall of £18 million in the total estimated sum required to fully complete the restoration meant that shortcuts were taken and reclaimed materials were sometimes used in place of new.
+This means that repairs are now becoming due across the canals.
+The Monkland Canal, also in the Lowlands, is unnavigable and largely built over.
+Further north, the Crinan Canal and the Caledonian Canal have remained navigable as coast to coast routes, but only just, as time and inadequate funding are catching up these magnificent waterways too.

-Our key current concern is that whole sections of the Lowland Canals could face closure due to lack of available funding.
-There are also numerous other issues relating to lack of investment and maintenance such as the poor condition of locks and bridges and lack of dredging.
-Scottish Canals outlined in their Asset Management Strategy (June 2018), that an extra £11m capital funding was required to address these issues, and we will continue to campaign for additional funding to be made available.
+IWA has made representations to Scottish politicians and the management of Scottish Canals covering numerous other issues relating to lack of investment and maintenance such as the poor condition of locks and bridges and lack of dredging.
+Scottish Canals acknowledges that there is now an accumulation of between £110 and £120 million worth of outstanding work.
+We will continue to campaign for additional funding to be made available.